Trump administration imposes new Huawei restrictions

 Huawei has repeatedly denied accusations it might facilitate Chinese spying.
 Chinese officials have accused Washington of using national security as an excuse to stop a competitor to U.S. tech industries.

-U.S. Commerce Secretary Wilbur Ross told Fox Business on Monday that the new action is enforcement-focused and not “directly related to the trade talks” between the U.S. and China.
+Ross said Monday that the new action is enforcement-focused and not “directly related to the trade talks” between the U.S. and China.

-The Commerce Department said Monday that it’s tightening restrictions because Huawei has “continuously tried to evade” them.
-The new rule is designed to block Huawei’s access to commercially available chips made with tools acquired from the U.S.
+The action targets Huawei but could have sweeping reach, said Kevin Wolf, who was assistant secretary of commerce for export administration under President Barack Obama.

+“Every foreign-made semiconductor of any type anywhere in the world is now subject to U.S. license requirements if a Huawei company is in any way involved, directly or indirectly, in the transaction,” said Wolf, a partner at the Washington law firm Akin Gump.